Skip to main content

 NEW - Understand the College Bound Program with our Short Animated Videos:

 We've gathered the most important information about the College Bound program to share with our students and families in Washington State.
-View the tabs below to find out about applying, eligibility, the College Bound pledge, and more.
+View the tabs below to find out about applying, eligibility, the College Bound program requirements, and more.

 FAQs for Students